 ARTH:1060 From Mona Lisa to Modernism: Survey of Western Art II 3 s.h.

 Survey of the Western world's visual arts from Renaissance (ca. 1400) to present; major movements and principal masters of Western Europe and the United States in their social and historical contexts; focus on stimulation of visual literacy and familiarity with outstanding cultural monuments.
 GE: Historical Perspectives; Literary, Visual, and Performing Arts.

 Art from India, China, and Japan in many media and forms, in their cultural and historical contexts; cultural distinctions of these Asian civilizations as seen through the visual arts; chronology used to highlight historical processes and provide perspectives on continuity and change.
+Taught in English.
 GE: Historical Perspectives; Literary, Visual, and Performing Arts.
-Same as CHIN:1070.

 Opportunity to develop understanding of and skill in using visual-arts writing conventions and linguistic competencies that are necessary for academic and professional success; formats such as exhibition reviews, art criticism, research writing, artist's statements; experience through exercises, formal essays, revision, workshops.
-Requirements: fulfillment of General Education rhetoric requirement.
+Requirements: fulfillment of GE CLAS Core Rhetoric.

 Overview of monuments, Neolithic period to present; aesthetic and structural principles, major styles, architects.

 ARTH:2030 American Architecture: From Log Cabins to Skyscrapers 3 s.h.

 Characteristics of American public, domestic, and industrial architecture as evolved from Native American contact period to present; visual features of American-built environment and social, political, and economic factors that shaped development; design contributions of individual architects, impact of new technology, and growth of architectural profession.

 ARTH:2120 Art and Architecture of the Islamic World 3 s.h.